Here’s how OTS poetry works:

 The response is often smiles, high-fives, even hugs:

-With Typewriter Rodeo, I’ve written over 20,000 poems from Maine to Mexico, even a few celebrities.
+I’ve gotten to write over 20,000 OTS poems from Maine to Mexico, Seattle to San Antonio, even for a few celebrities:

-Typewriter poetry is fun, terrifying, & changed my life.
+OTS poetry is fun, terrifying, & changed my life:

 At the West Seattle Farmers Market, two couples were nearby.
 Couple #1 leaned in & whispered: “Our friends don’t know we’re pregnant — can you write a poem to tell them?”
 The best part was watching the other couple read the poem and yell: “No way!!”